Everloom-129/ECE385-Digital-Systems-Lab/LAB9/readme.md

 ## Lab 9 Guide: VGA Text Mode Controller with Avalon-MM Interface

+*Code of lab 9 is too messy so we don't include them here.*

 > Here's a step-by-step guide to help you navigate through Lab 9 of ECE 385, focusing on the development of a text mode VGA controller using an Avalon-MM interface.

 ### Step 1: Understand the Lab Objectives and Requirements